wp-plugins/relevanssi/readme.txt

 * Warren Tape for 2.5.5 fixes.

 == Changelog ==

+= 2.7.2 =
+* A silly typo caused the caching not to work.
+That's fixed now.
+* A new filter: `relevanssi_didyoumean_query` lets you modify the query used for 'Did you mean?' searches.

 = 2.7.1 =
 * Thanks to a bug in the code, the WPML support didn't work.
 It's fixed now.